SurajSonawane2415/MazeBlaze/documention/README.md

   ```

-With the help of above code we remove the direction that the bot needs to take to reach the nodes that are not included in shortest path.And store the directions in final_run that the bot needs to take to follow the shortest path.
+With the help of the above code, we remove the direction that the bot needs to take to reach the nodes that are not included in the shortest path.
+And store the directions in final_run that the bot needs to take to follow the shortest path.

 ## Description Of Functions Used in Dijkstra's